HVAC Efficiency Terms Explained in Hilton Head, SC

 SEER and EER Ratings for Cooling Performance

-Air conditioners and heat pumps are scored based on their seasonal energy efficiency ratio (SEER) and energy efficiency ratio (EER).
+Air conditioners and also heat pumps are scored based on their seasonal energy efficiency ratio (SEER) and energy efficiency ratio (EER).
 Both ratings tell you how much cooling your system provides in relation to the amount of power used.
 EER ratings are handy for customers in the South since outdoor temperatures can reach up to 95 degrees.

 SEER is calculated to mimic an AC system’s performance over the warmer seasons.
-Like other HVAC efficiency ratings, a higher number means that it’s more efficient.
+Like other HVAC efficiency ratings, a higher number also means that it’s more efficient.
 Most systems installed today have SEER ratings between 14 and 20 and EER ratings between 11 and 14.

 Performance Ratings for Heating Efficiency